 James Good has been involved with Good Foundation Inc. since its founding in 1974, acting as its Secretary and now President.
 Until this past June he was the Vice-Chair of Philanthropic Foundations Canada.

-Mary Hofstetter is former President and CEO of the Banff Centre.
-Hofstetter earned her Honours BA from Guelph University, her MA from Western University, and her ICDD from the Rotman School of Business, and has studied at the Sorbonne in Paris, the University of Neuchatel, and the Banff Centre.
+Mary E. Hofstetter is the former President and CEO of The Banff Centre.
+Hofstetter earned her Honours BA from Guelph University, her MA from Western University, and her ICDD from the Rotman School of Business, and has studied at the Sorbonne in Paris, the University of Neuchatel, and The Banff Centre.
 She has been recognized as one of the 50 Most Influential Albertans (2010) and was named ASTech Honouree for outstanding contribution to the Alberta Science and Technology Community (2011).
 She holds an Honorary Doctorate from Western University.
+In 2013 she was appointed as a Member of the Order of Canada for her services to Canadian arts, culture and education.

-Hofstetter has served as Manager and Chief Operating Officer of the Stratford Festival; President and CEO of Sheridan College; VP-Academic at Mohawk College; and Associate Director (Applied Arts and Business), Chair of Applied Arts, and Directory of College and Community Relations at Conestoga College.
-She is past Chair of the Council of Presidents of the Ontario Colleges, and has served on numerous boards: the Council for Business and the Arts in Canada; iCORE [Alberta Informatics Circle of Research Excellence], where she was also Chair of Governance Committee; the Shaw Festival; the Banff World Television Festival Foundation; the Honens International Piano Competition; the Canadian Bureau for International Education (Chair); and A T & T Canada Advisory Council.
-Most recently, Hofstetter continues as Consulting Director of Music Education for the National Arts Centre, and has recently been appointed to the board of directors of the Glenn Gould Foundation and The Arthritis Society as a National Director.
+Hofstetter has served as General Manager of the Stratford Festival; President and CEO of Sheridan College; Vice-President, Academic at Mohawk College; and Associate Director, Applied Arts and Business, Chair of Applied Arts, and Director of College and Community Relations at Conestoga College.
+She is past Chair of the Council of Presidents of the Ontario Colleges, and has served on numerous boards such as: the Council for Business and the Arts in Canada; iCORE [Alberta Informatics Circle of Research Excellence], where she was also Chair of Governance Committee; the Banff World Television Festival Foundation; the Honens International Piano Competition; the Canadian Bureau for International Education (Chair); and A T & T Canada Advisory Council.
+Currently, Hofstetter is consulting in Arts, Culture, and Governance in the Not-for-Profit sector, and she serves as a National Director for The Arthritis Society, and the Shaw Festival International Advisory Council.

 Hofstetter has also served on numerous special task forces and committees, such as the Premier’s appointment to the Ontario Jobs and Investment Board, and the Alberta Government appointment to the Inspiring Education Steering Committee, which was charged with leading the development and articulation of a new, long term vision for education in Alberta.
-Working in the fields of the arts, culture, education and governance, she also serves as consultant to educational institutions, non-government organizations and government in areas relating to public/private partnerships, educational restructuring, governance and communications.
+Working in the fields of the arts, culture, education and corporate governance, she serves as consultant to arts, culture, education and not-for-profit institutions.

 As Director of Operations and Research for TakingItGlobal, Sean Keith, BA' has managed a portfolio of projects in the social media arena developing research insights through dialogue with a global network of more than 450,000 young people.
 Leveraging both qualitative and quantitative methodologies, the development and implementation of large-scale U&A and tracking research efforts have focused on quantifying impacts across a portfolio of initiatives, from political advocacy and education to social innovation projects.
 Internally, Sean has driven the development of custom project planning, tracking, and dashboarding tools to simplify and automate reporting practices.